Have you noticed those small bumps on your floor coating?

 Here at Buildrite, we recommend using a floor primer that provides excellent adhesion to the substrate and prevents the formation of blisters or bubbles.

-Buildrite Epocoat MB is a two-component, 100% SOLID EPOXY specially formulated as a high-strength primer and moisture barrier for subsequent topcoat or topping systems.
+Buildrite Epocoat MB is a two-component, solid epoxy specially formulated as a high-strength primer and moisture barrier for subsequent topcoat or topping systems.
 It serves as a primer, sealer, and protective barrier to provide an excellent preparatory surface for the application of subsequent floor coatings.

 With its ability to block moisture, Epocoat MB is the go-to primer for all floor coating systems as it provides many other benefits: